nithinkasaragod/nithinkasaragod/README.md

 ---

-# 🌌 About Me
+# About Me

 <img align="right" alt="Robot GIF" width="320" src="https://media.giphy.com/media/QssGEmpkyEOhBCb7e1/giphy.gif">

-I am an ambitious and driven **Robotics and Automation Engineer** passionate about bridging the gap between hardware and software to build intelligent real-world systems.
+I am an ambitious and driven **Robotics and Automation Engineer** passionate about bridging the gap between hardware and software to build intelligent real world systems.

 My academic journey at **Jyothi Engineering College** along with specialized training through a **PG Diploma in ROS** at **I Hub School of Learning** has equipped me with strong technical foundations and practical robotics experience.